 Three antibiotics combinations were used – penicillin and gentamicin, co-amoxiclav and gentamicin, amoxicillin and cefotaxime.
-It was observed that the combination of penicillin and gentamicin combination caused less decrease in microbiome of the baby’s gut.
-Amoxicillin and cefotaxime combination led to more significant reduction.
+It was observed that the combination of penicillin and gentamicin combination caused a less decrease in the microbiome of the baby’s gut.
+Amoxicillin and cefotaxime combination led to a more significant reduction.

 The researchers suggest that with this data, the combination of penicillin and gentamicin should be prescribed.

 Bifidobacterium species are microbiomes that help to digest breast milk in babies.
 They also improve gut functions and strengthen the immune system.
 The decrease in microbiomes can lead to drug resistance.
 The study proved this as they observed multidrug-resistant bacteria- klebsiella, and enterococcus species in the babies after the treatment with antibiotics.